Group 2 (1)

 yoram

 General (Res.)
-Yoram Yair, “Yaya,” Chairman, Yahad – United for Israel's Soldiers
+Yoram Yair, “Yaya,” Chairman, The Association for the Israel Soldiers

 Born in Kibbutz Ein Hanatziv, Yoram Yair was raised and educated in Tel Aviv.
 The majority of his military service was with the paratroopers, starting as a company commander and advancing all the way up to division commander.